Jashwanth-k/HTML-blog-post/README.md

-# HTML-web-page
+# HTML-blog-post
-article written in html along with css
+blog written in html along with css